All Episodes

 That's why when conservatives head into these primaries, they shouldn't fear holding their own side accountable.

-They shouldn't fear willing to stand up and say that's not right.
+They shouldn't fear willing to stand up and say, that's not right.

 We'll continue these thoughts and take your calls after this break.

-Rush always says it's the fastest three hours in radio, and I maybe it's gone slow for you today, but I'm looking at the clock and wow.
+And maybe it's gone slow for you today, but I'm looking at the clock and wow, it goes by fast.

 It does when you're behind the microphone rambling on.